confluentinc/operator-earlyaccess/external-access-load-balancer-deploy/README.rst

 Set up a Kubernetes cluster for this tutorial.

 #.
-Add or get access to a Kubernetes cluster.

-#.
 Save the Kubernetes cluster domain name.

    In this document, ``$DOMAIN`` will be used to denote your Kubernetes cluster